What is a rootkit?

 Easy to detect and eliminate

-Rootkit examples
+Rootkit attack examples

 Rootkits have been used in some of the most notorious cyber incidents.
 Here are a few recent examples that demonstrate their impact:

-UNC3886's Use of Reptile and Medusa Rootkits (2024): A suspected Chinese threat actor, UNC3886, employed open-source rootkits named 'Reptile' and 'Medusa' to maintain covert access on VMware ESXi virtual machines.
+UNC3886's use of Reptile and Medusa rootkits (2024): A suspected Chinese threat actor, UNC3886, employed open-source rootkits named 'Reptile' and 'Medusa' to maintain covert access on VMware ESXi virtual machines.
 This allowed them to conduct credential theft, execute commands, and move laterally within networks.

-Krasue Linux Rootkit (2023): Active since 2020, the Krasue rootkit targeted organizations in Thailand, particularly in the telecommunications sector.
+Krasue Linux rootkit (2023): Active since 2020, the Krasue rootkit targeted organizations in Thailand, particularly in the telecommunications sector.
 It hooked into system calls to hide its activities, evading detection for over two years.

 Detecting, preventing, and removing rootkits